Using Photoshop to repair papyri that have sustained damage is a technique I’ve used for several images featured in the Book of the Dead exhibition.

-The process of repairing papyri
+The Photoshop technique for repairing papyri

 One of the details I’d particularly wanted to pick out was an over-sized nTr hieroglyph (the Egyptian word for ‘god’).
 Unfortunately, as you can see from the photo below, there’s a bloody great break running right down the middle.
-This is likely to be from where the papyrus was rolled up in antiquity and then dried out and split.

 I’d taken two photos of the hieroglyph; one with the glyph a little to the left of the image and the other to the right.
 This meant that when I pulled it together in Photoshop, I had some extra room to play with.

-The last step was to straighten and crop the image to get the composition right.
+The last step was to straighten and crop the image to get the composition right:

 And here’s the finished product.
 I hope you’ll agree that it makes for a much more comprehensive and aesthetically pleasing image.